-PULSAQUA was founded in January 2019 as a one–womens business by me, Sandra de Vries.
-I am a Water Management engineer, experienced in project set-up and management, citizen science research methods and connecting science to policy and people.
+In January 2019 I founded PULSAQUA.
+I am a Water Management engineer, experienced in project set-up and management, citizen science research methods, and connecting science to policy and people.
 I aim to work with people interested to reach a certain goal, using citizen science methods.
 I do this in a creative way, not immediately taking the obvious and straightforward route, resulting in surprising and upbeat projects.

 I hold a guest-researcher position at the Delft University of Technology.